It’s a metaphor… I think.

 In my course, I teach methodologies that are relevant today for a professional career in the field, and also the tools used by some of the biggest companies like Facebook, Netflix, Google and Amazon.
 If you want to be a full stack web developer in 2022, I recommend you learn:

-You can learn about them more by reading my article on learning to code in 2020 or checking out my online course that takes your from zero experience to having the skillset to get hired as a developer.
+You can learn about them more by reading my article on learning to code in 2022 or checking out our Fullstack Web Developer Career Path that takes your from zero experience to having the skillset to get hired as a developer.

 UPDATE: discussions around technologies should have opinions from both sides.
 I recommend you read around.
 Keep in mind that there are always tradeoffs, and what tools you use in your profession is ultimately up to you.
 The best we can do is be informed about our choices and not follow blindly.
 Finally, be willing to consider opinions different than yours.

 By the way, my full time job is to teach people to code in the most efficient way possible as the Lead Instructor of Zero To Mastery Academy.
 You can see a few of my courses below or see all of my courses by visiting the courses page.